iamthejahid/flutter_template-riverpod-hive-go_router-quickstarter/README.md

 # Flutter-template-riverpod-go_router-hive

-## Description 🚀
+## Description 📜

-Getting Started 🚀 This project follows a specific structure and template for Flutter app creation.
+This project follows a specific structure and template for Flutter app creation.
 It's based on a template that originally utilized a robust CLI, following a block architecture.
 However, I adapted it to use Riverpod, making significant modifications to align it with Riverpod's principles.
 Additionally, the template includes numerous predefined widgets, which I customize based on project requirements.
 I adhere to Andrea's  ["Feature-first"](https://codewithandrea.com/articles/flutter-project-structure/)  approach, with my own modifications.
 I don't rely on Riverpod code generation and instead heavily utilize StateNotifier over other notifiers.
 So, happy coding to me!

 ## Folder Structure 📁